Because of his unique ability to sow confusion,

 malicious, and dangerous.
 This is a real enemy who

 prowls around seeking someone to devour.

-	These conflicts between the world, the flesh,
+These battles between the world, the flesh,

-	us put on our full armor on and prepare ourselves.
+us put on our full armor and prepare ourselves.

 Satan may come to us in sheep's clothing, but he

 disguises himself as a servant of righteousness,

 When we know the real...

 Today, Satan appears to be more successful

 than ever in raising up foes to harass and destroy